viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 Compares two sequences and returns an integer that indicates whether the first sequence has fewer, the same or more elements than the second sequence.

+### ConcurrentMerge

+Merges multiple async sequences into a single async sequence, iteration the sequences in parallel, and returning values when they are received.

+This method has 3 overloads.

 ### Consume

 Completely consumes the given sequence.
 This method does not store any data